With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Ibotta is a FREE app that works just like couponing without the need to clip coupons.

-Scan your grocery receipts using the app and earn cash back on many grocery items such as milk, meats, vegetables, bread, cleaning products, and more.
+Scan your grocery receipts using the app and earn cash back on grocery items such as milk, meats, vegetables, bread, and cleaning products.

-Ibotta partnered with hundreds of grocery stores, such as Walmart, Sam’s Club, Costco, in over 500,000 locations so there are lots of places where you can use this app to save money.
+Ibotta partnered with hundreds of grocery stores, such as Walmart, Sam’s Club, and Costco, in over 500,000 locations.
+There are lots of places where you can use this app to save money!

 Ibotta has also recently expanded and can now be used for certain online purchases.